Failure Analysis – The Basics

-Although forensic investigations may appear to look easy – they typically are not.
+Although failure investigations may appear to look easy – they typically are not.
 Quite often, failures occur due a number of variables.
 A few variables (such as corrosion) may be evident, while others may require deeper investigation.

 In performing any type of component assessment, standardized criteria is required – including material requirements (found in Codes and Standards), Customer Specifications and other applicable documents such as Purchase Orders and Contracts.